-To increase hope and transform lives through collaborative and multi-disciplinary projects.
+To increase hope and transform lives through education, collaboration, innovation, and service.

 To foster justice, empower the poor, promote peace and care for the earth through applications of our academic and professional disciplines.